roryprimrose/roryprimrose.github.io/_posts/2018/2018-05-29-logging-exceptions-to-sentry.md

 ## Logging context data

-A common issue when dealing with error reports is not having enough information in order to repond to the error.
+A common issue when dealing with error reports is not having enough information to repond to the error.
 Logging just the exception information may not provide enough information.

 Consider the following scenario.